-Romania.
 Having the same problem, the government of Romania started to act earlier and vigorously.
 Such a commitment on the behalf of Romanian officials, as well as the evolution of policies and introduction of various programs focused on IT outsourcing Romania and commissioned by the state, can be explained by Romanian accession to the European Union.
-The emphasis is put on strengthening the research base, providing competitive financial incentives to decrease the digital divide in the society, and furthering certification program for IT professionals.
-Perhaps, no industry can stay competitive long enough just relying on the inherited factors of development and without a support from the authorities in form of favorable policies.
+The emphasis is put on strengthening the research base, providing competitive financial incentives to decrease the digital divide in society, and furthering certification programs for IT professionals.
+Perhaps, no industry can stay competitive long enough just relying on the inherited factors of development and without support from the authorities in form of favorable policies.

-Ukraine.
 It is impossible to fancy any innovation without information technology that’s why officials have declared IT one of the priorities for national development.
 Ukraine is aimed at promoting information society and strengthening the basis for IT development.

 Among specific incentives for investment into the industry, only noticeable government policies were a change in VAT taxation, depreciation rates for fixed assets, increase of an education budget (to 6,5% of budget) and a visa-free regime for European and American citizens.